This website uses cookies to ensure you get the best experience on our website. Learn more

 Table of Contents

-The Criminal Justice Information Services Division (CJIS) is a division of the FBI that provides a number of tools and services to law enforcement agencies around the country.
+The Criminal Justice Information Services Division (CJIS) is a division of the FBI that provides tools and services to law enforcement agencies around the country.
 Through systems like the National Crime Information Center (NCIC), Integrated Automated Fingerprint Identification System (IAFIS), and the National Instant Criminal Background Check System (NICS), CJIS helps agencies manage investigations, conduct background checks, and track criminal activity.

 What is the CJIS security policy?